Vande Bharat train for J&K to be ready soon: ICF GM - Greater Kashmir

 Chennai, Jan 26: The Integral Coach Factory (ICF), the largest railway passenger coach maker in the world, will soon roll out Vande Bharat Express rake for Jammu and Kashmir, said a top official.

 Addressing the employees after unfurling the Tricolour on the 75th Republic Day B.G.
 Mallya, General Manager, said, “ICF has two important projects in hand.
-The first one is the Vande Metro project which will be a fully air conditioned inter-city train service.
-ICF is planning to roll out the first prototype of Vande Metro by March this year.”
+The first one is the Vande Metro project which will be a fully air-conditioned inter-city train service.
+ICF is planning to roll out the prototype of Vande Metro by March this year.”

 “The next project is the Vande Bharat Express rake for Jammu and Kashmir, with suitable modifications to suit the challenging climatic conditions that prevail therein.
 We hope to turn out this rake shortly,” Mallya said.

-According to him, last year ICF turned out the 50th Vande Bharat rake a big achievement, despite various challenges in the supply front.
+According to him, last year ICF turned the 50th Vande Bharat rake a big achievement, despite various challenges on the supply front.